Siddhesh0389/Online-Payment-Fraud-Detection-using-ML/README.md

-💳 Online Payments Fraud Detection System
+# 💳 Online Payments Fraud Detection System

-📌 1.
+## 📌 1.
 Introduction

-🔹 Project Overview
+🔹 Project Overview:

 This project focuses on identifying fraudulent online financial transactions using Machine Learning techniques.
 With the rapid growth of digital payments, ensuring transaction security has become critically important.
 The system uses a trained classification model integrated into a Flask-based web application.
 Users can input transaction details and instantly receive predictions indicating whether a transaction is Fraudulent or Legitimate.

 🎯 Purpose